ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

         :arg verbose:
             If true we output diagnostics.

-   .. method:: FitWidth(float height, float widthMin=0, float widthMax=0, Point origin=null, float delta=0.001, bool verbose=false)
+   .. method:: FitWidth(float height, float widthMin: 0, float widthMax: 0, Point origin: null, float delta: 0.001, bool verbose: false)

         Finds smallest width in range `widthMin..widthMax` where a rect with size `(width, height)` is large enough to contain the story `self`.